-This is, without doubt, a quality of quantity value.
+This is, without doubt, quality of quantity value.
 Getting the right people talking about your brand, liking your Facebook Page, engaging with you is clearly what Google is trying to figure out here.
 Has it nailed it?
 No, I think we’re still going to see some expansion here, but it means that what we’ve been encouraging you to do on your social for years, is starting to map over into your SEO.

 There’s a couple of different factors in this one, but let’s start with the additional [potential] presence it gives you.
 For this, imagine Google working a bit like the old card index files in libraries.

 These files would be ordered using an algorithm.
-This algorithm has 26 ranking signals; letters A-Z. Now I’m not suggesting that Google uses the alphabet as ranking signal, but the basic premise is the same.
+This algorithm has 26 ranking signals; letters A-Z. Now I’m not suggesting that Google uses the alphabet as a ranking signal, but the basic premise is the same.